catseye/ALPACA/README.markdown

 state) as input, in the form of an ASCII text file, and animates it based on the rules of the defined cellular automaton.

-Versions 0.93 and 0.94 succeeded version 0.90, but include any significant changes to the language, only to the reference implementation.
-(Possibly versions 0.91 and 0.92 existed at some point as well, but they are lost.)
+Versions 0.93 and 0.94 succeeded version 0.90, but did not include any significant changes to the language, only to the reference implementation.
+Versions 0.91 and 0.92 possibly existed at some point as well, but they are now lost.

 Originally, the name ALPACA was an acronym for **a** **l**anguage for **p**rogramming **a**rbitrary **c**ellular **a**utomata.
 However, as it